 IPO Date: April 12, 2022

 Building the infrastructure needed to meet the demand for liquid natural gas is crucial for reducing the harmful emissions from dirtier energy sources like coal.
 Yet, this need has to translate into success for investors.
-Excelerate Energy has also been dealing with an oversupply of natural gas in the US and increased stress in shipping capacity as essential routes through the Red Sea and Panama Canal get constrained.
-All this has meant its stock price has dropped by a third since its IPO debuted.
+Excelerate Energy experienced some challenges such as an oversupply of natural gas in the US and increased stress in shipping capacity as essential routes through the Red Sea and Panama Canal were constrained.
+All this has meant its stock price dropped for a time, but investors are now seeing gains.

 7. CinCor Pharma